srikanth2001/IDP_EE4015/README.md

     ```$ g++ -L/usr/local/lib/ compression.o -o compressor -lzstd -lsdsl```
 * This will create an executable file called compressor.
 To run this, use
     ```$ ./compressor raw_filename dict.zdict```

+### Results
+* For the same 100MB text file, the compressed file size is 39.15MB.

 ### Links